smartmobilefactory/SMF-Fastlane-Commons/commons/smf_upload_to_appcenter/README.md

 # smf_upload_to_appcenter

-This lane collects uploads the build to AppCenter by using the *appcenter_upload* lane.
+This lane uploads the build to AppCenter by using the *appcenter_upload* lane.

 ### Example
 Upload the apk on Android or the ipa to AppCenter.